Home › How Litigation Costs Behave > When settlement and trial preparation move togetherWhen settlement and trial preparation move together

 Each path generates its own requirements.

-Work in one path tends to extend the other.
+Work in one path may extend the other.

-What begins as two paths becomes a single field of activity.
+What begins as two paths can become a single field of activity.

 Cost follows activity, not outcome